jkbeltz/EVL3-25-0011.R1/README.md

  -afmat: numeric data frame containing all haplotype-derived allele freqeuncies

- - eec: numeric data frame containing estimated effective coverage for each sample/site
+ -eec: numeric data frame containing estimated effective coverage for each sample/site

  -sites: dataframe containing chromosome and site information (corresponding to rows of afmat and eec_